noronha-dataops/noronha/docs/source/guide/configuration.rst

 - **target_registry:** Address of the Docker registry to which the images built by the framework will be uploaded (default is null, so images are kept locally).

+The following parameters are only used if the chosen container manager is Kubernetes:

+- **registry_secret:** Name of the Kubernetes secret that your cluster uses to access the registry configured in the previously.
+This property is recommended if your containers fail with the message *ImagePullBackOff*.

 Container Manager
 =================
 The following properties are found under the key *container_manager* and they refer to how Noronha uses the container manager.